orkes-io/docs/docs/reference-docs/fork-task.md

 ### Introduction

-A Fork operation in conductor, lets you run a specified list of other tasks or sub workflows in parallel after the fork task.
+A Fork operation in conductor, lets you run a specified list of other tasks or sub workflows in parallel.
 A fork task is followed by a join operation that waits on the forked tasks or sub workflows to finish.
 The `JOIN` task also collects outputs from each of the forked tasks or sub workflows.

 ### Use Cases